Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 Should you let this stop you from coming?
 No!
 A lot is happening in the country in August, and there are many ways to beat the crowds and enjoy a fantastic trip.

 Ready to discover more?
-Here’s a rundown of plans to do in Catalonia in August.
+Here’s a rundown of things to do in Catalonia in August.

 The weather in Catalonia in August

-Together with July, August is the hottest month in Catalonia.
-This means plenty of sunshine (although summer thunderstorms are also common), scorching temperatures, and the need to look for shade or water when the heat becomes unbearable!
+August is the hottest month in Catalonia, along with July.
+This means plenty of sunshine (although summer thunderstorms are common), scorching temperatures, and the need to look for shade or water when the heat becomes unbearable!

-It’s this time of the year when even nights get sticky, especially on the coast, so be sure to book accommodation with a fan or air-con.
+At this time of year, even nights can get sticky, especially on the coast, so be sure to book accommodation with a fan or air-con.

 🌡 Temperatures